Poincar\'e Wasserstein Autoencoder: Model

-and a finite sample estimate can be computed based on minibatch samples from the prior $\bv{z} \sim p(\bv{z})$ via the rejection sampling procedure described in Appendix A and the approximate posterior samples $\bar{\bv{z}} \sim q_\phi(\bv{z})$ obtained via the hyperbolic reparametrization:
+There exists an unbiased estimator for $D_{\text{MMD}}(p,q_{\phi})$.
+A finite sample estimate can be computed based on minibatch samples from the prior $\bv{z} \sim p(\bv{z})$ via the rejection sampling procedure described in Appendix A and the approximate posterior samples $\bar{\bv{z}} \sim q_\phi(\bv{z})$ obtained via the hyperbolic reparametrization:

-\paragraph{Parameter updates} The hyperbolic geometry of the latent space is defined by a set of hyperbolic parameters $\theta^\mathcal{H}\in\mathbb{H}^d$.
-This requires us to perform Riemannian stochastic gradient descent (RSGD) updates for a subset of the model parameters, namely the bias parameters of $(\bvg{\mu},\bvg{\sigma})$.
-We perform exponential map updates using gyrovector arithmetic similar to \cite{ganea2018hyperbolic} instead of using a retraction approximation as in \cite{nickel2017poincare}.
-The Euclidean parameters are updated using the Adam optimization procedure \cite{kingma2014adam}.
+\paragraph{Parameter updates} The hyperbolic geometry of the latent space requires us to perform Riemannian stochastic gradient descent (RSGD) updates for a subset of the model parameters, specifically the bias parameters of $\bvg{\mu}$.
+We perform full exponential map updates using gyrovector arithmetic for the gradients with respect to the hyperbolic parameters similar to \cite{ganea2018hyperbolic} instead of using a retraction approximation as in \cite{nickel2017poincare}.
+In order to avoid numerical problems at the origin and far away from the origin of the Poincar\'e ball, we perturb the operands if the norm is close to 0 or 1 respectively.
+The Euclidean parameters are updated in parallel using the Adam optimization procedure \cite{kingma2014adam}.